Lowest weight modules of Sp_4(R) and nearly holomorphic Siegel modular forms: Lowest weight representations

 \begin{lemma} Let $\ell$ be an integer, and $m$ a non-negative integer.
 Let $v$ be a vector of weight $(\ell+m,\ell)$ in some $(\mathfrak{g},K)$-module $V$.
 Let $X\in\mathcal{U}(\mathfrak{g}_\C)$ be one of the elements in Table \ref{Nplusoperatorstable}.
 Then $N_+Xv=0$ if $N_+v=0$.
 The weight of $Xv$ is indicated in the last column of Table \ref{Nplusoperatorstable}.
-For the $U$ and $L$ operators we assume $m\geq2$. \end{lemma} \begin{proof} All the assertions are easily verified using the commutation relations. \end{proof}
+For the $U$ and $L$ operators we assume $m\geq2$. \end{lemma} \begin{proof} In order to show that $N_+Xv=0$ if $N_+v=0$, it suffices to show that $N_+ X \in \mathcal{U}(\mathfrak{g}_\C) N_+$.
+This is easily verified using the commutation relations.
+The weight of $Xv$ as indicated in the last column of Table \ref{Nplusoperatorstable} is also immediate from the commutation relations. \end{proof}

 As we already mentioned, $[N_+,X_+]=[N_+,P_{0-}]=0$.
 The two-step diagonal operators $D_\pm$ have in fact the property that $[N_+,D_\pm]=[N_-,D_\pm]=0$.
 The other operators in Table \ref{Nplusoperatorstable} do not universally commute with $N_+$.
 Using the commutation relations, one may further verify that